This article explains confirmation bias explained simply, without academic jargon or political framing.

 Confirmation bias can therefore be understood as a shortcut.
 It simplifies complexity.
 It preserves mental energy.
 It helps maintain a stable sense of identity.

 Consider something simple.
 If you believe you are good at your job, you are likely to remember praise more vividly than criticism.
 If you believe a particular political party is irresponsible, you will notice stories that reinforce that view more readily than stories that complicate it.
-If you think a friend is unreliable, each late arrival strengthens your belief, while punctual days fade into the background.

 The mind highlights confirming examples.
 It minimises contradictory ones.